onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

 $ INPUT='Hello, world!' ./run.py encode
 $ INPUT='SGVsbG8sIHdvcmxkIQ==' ./run.py decode
 ```
-__TIP__: When it is not possible to directly modify the target code, consider creating a wrapper script.
+__Tip__: When it is not possible to directly modify the target code, consider creating a wrapper script.

 Before we build our package, we'll make a few last adjustments to our final configuration: